-The families of the District community range from a very high poverty level to a significantly high level of wealth.
-Some families are recent Hispanic immigrants while others have grown up in the school system.
+The families of the District community encompass a wide range socioeconomic status and is the most diverse of the Lyons Township K-8 feeder districts.
 The three main communities of District 105 contain a mix of residential and commercial areas, industrial property, and a portion of the Cook County Forest Preserve.
-LaGrange is primarily made up of residential, single-family homes.
+La Grange is primarily made up of residential, single-family homes.
 The City of Countryside is a balance of commercial and residential areas, including single-family homes and a number of multiple-family dwellings.
 The Village of Hodgkins contains both single-family homes and multiple-family dwellings and commercial areas.